Composer • Vocalist

 Abigail Lewis (b.
 2006) is a composer from the Dallas–Fort Worth area.
 With a musical voice that's both expressive and curious, Abigail writes with a sensitivity to text and a love for exploring new textures and colors.
 Her works are a testament to nature, and to human emotion.

-By the age of 19, Abigail has had 13 works premiered, including performances by ensembles such as Inversion Ensemble.
+By the age of 19, Abigail has had 16 works premiered, including performances by ensembles such as the University of North Texas Concert Choir and Inversion Ensemble.
 In 2025, she was named a Composer Fellow for the Choral Arts Initiative PREMIERE|Project Festival.
 Abigail’s first published piece, “Unlost” was released at age 19 in the Compose Like A Girl Series under Graphite Publishing, a milestone in her early career.

 Driven by storytelling, collaboration, and a desire to connect with listeners, Abigail continues to shape a compositional identity that reflects both her artistic curiosity and her evolving voice.
 Abigail is currently studying composition at the University of North Texas.